 Alicia Aguirre was the first mayor of Mexican origin in Redwood City, where 80% of the school population is Hispanic, from 2011-2013.
 She has served as a Council Member since 2005 and as a professor at Cañada College since 1988.
 In 2013 Alicia was awarded the ”Ohtli” Award by the Mexican Government, the highest honor bestowed on a member of the Mexican or Mexican-American community.
 Alicia’s career is emblematic of a new generation of Latina women participating in public life in California.
 Through politics and teaching, in community life and as a mother, Alicia has been instrumental in empowering Mexican-Americans, Latinos and other new Americans so they can participate fully in the communities where they live.

-She works currently as Administrative Business Partner at Google.
-Monica is a true leader of our community, with a clear vision and hard work she has been empowering Latino girls in elementary and their parents with STEM education and growth mindsets.
+Monica serves as Administrative Business Partner at Google.
+Monica is a true leader of our community; with clear vision and hard work she has been empowering Latino girls in elementary grades, and their parents, with STEM education and growth mindsets.

 Erin currently is Strategic Sourcing Manager at Tesla Motors.
 Erin obtained her MBA at Northwestern University-Kellogg School of Management.
 She is an accomplished leader in non-profit organizations whose mission is aligned with encouraging young women to enter careers in STEM, and promoting the full potential of professional women in careers as engineers and leaders.

-He is currently Business Development Director at InsideVault.
+Guillermo is Business Development Director at InsideVault.
 Guillermo obtained a double BA in Economics and Mathematics at Southwestern University, Georgetown, Texas, and a MBA at Stanford University.
 Experienced in negotiations, competitive intelligence, team formation and people development.